ltspicer/LittleFS_Manager/README.md

 # LittleFS_Manager

-Sketch for managing the LittleFS on an ESP
+Sketch for managing the LittleFS memory on an ESP

-Sketch zur Verwaltung des LittleFS auf einem ESPs
+Sketch zur Verwaltung des LittleFS Speichers auf einem ESPs

 -----------------------------------